rberenguel/pinta/llm-context.md

 - **Data Management:**

-  - The entire diagram state (schema lines, post-its, SVG drawings) is saved into a single JSON file [project description in first user turn of this session, and subsequent feature additions].
+  - The entire diagram state (schema lines, post-its, SVG drawings) is saved into a single JSON file.
   - When loading a diagram, the main line's dimensions and angle are recalculated based on the current viewport.
-Other elements like child lines, SVG drawings, and Post-it notes are scaled or positioned relative to this, ensuring diagrams adapt visually to different window sizes [project description in first user turn of this session, and subsequent feature additions].
+Other elements like child lines, SVG drawings, and Post-it notes are scaled or positioned relative to this, ensuring diagrams adapt visually to different window sizes.

 - **Output & Print:**
-  - The project description mentions a "Print to HTML" option for exporting a static, self-contained HTML page [project description in first user turn of this session].
+  - The project description mentions a "Print to HTML" option for exporting a static, self-contained HTML page.
   - CSS print styles are included for printing directly from the browser, rendering a clean black-and-white version.

 ### 3. What We Have Been Doing Recently